Moonfin-Client/Mobile-Desktop/README.md

 - **Jellyfin client contributors**
 - **Moonfin contributors**
 - **[MakD](https://github.com/MakD)** - Original Jellyfin-Media-Bar concept that inspired our featured media bar

-Some Admin analytics UX ideas were inspired by the open-source project [MediaLyze](https://github.com/frederikemmer/MediaLyze) by Frederik Emmer (MIT).
+- **[MediaLyze](https://github.com/frederikemmer/MediaLyze)** The Admin analytics UI was inspired by this open-source project

 ## License

-This project is licensed under GPL v2 (inherited from upstream Jellyfin client foundations).
+This project is licensed under GPL v2.
 See [LICENSE](LICENSE) for details.

 ---